-The CMSS General Counsels Component Group is a forum for the in-house and retained general counsels of CMSS members to support and educate one another with respect to the unique legal issues of medical specialty societies.
+The CMSS General Counsels PPG is a forum for the in-house and retained general counsels of CMSS members to support and educate one another with respect to the unique legal issues of medical specialty societies.

 Provides an opportunity to network, exchange ideas and share best practices related to key governance matters such as organizational structure and governance systems; governing documents; implementing the board’s vision and policy; member leadership selection, development, self-assessment, and succession planning; governance resources; committee management; and volunteer engagement.

 Provides HR Directors with a forum to share concerns on key HR issues.

 This new PPG will engage those involved in the meeting planning and logistics arms of medical society conferences and meetings, including in-person, virtual and hybrid meetings.